Bouni/python-luxtronik/README.md

 ### SCRIPTS AND COMMAND LINE INTERFACE (CLI)

-The luxtonik package provides several scripts that can be used to interact with your heatpump.
+Once installed, the luxtronik package provides several scripts that can be used to interact with your heatpump.
+Those scripts can be invoked like regular commands from the command line.

 ### DISCOVER